equinix-labs/terraform-equinix-template/README.md

 ## Usage

-This project is experimental and supported by the user community.
+This project is supported by the user community.
 Equinix does not provide support for this project.

 Install Terraform using the [tfenv](https://github.com/tfutils/tfenv) utility.